apitoolkit/apitoolkit-phoenix/README.md

 # ApitoolkitPhoenix

-APIToolkit sdk for elixir phoenix.
+APIToolkit SDK for Elixir Phoenix.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `apitoolkit_phoenix` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do